 - Traction control system

 - "AUTO LSD" system

-- Vehicle stability control system
+- Enhanced vehicle stability control system

 - Downhill assist control system

 - Hill-start assist control system

-When the ignition key is turned to "ON", the light will come on.
+When the engine switch is turned to the "ON" position, the light will come on.
 When the systems are work properly, the light turns off after a few seconds.